PPhat948/Social-Media-Messages-in-Thai-Language-Sentimental-Analysis/README.md

 10. Testing with Input Text: Test the trained model with some input text.

 ## Result
-Archeive 70% accuracy, 69% precision and 70% recall
+This project achieves 70% accuracy, 69% precision and 70% recall.